edennis-bot/podcast/README.md

 9. Ethics related stuff

 ### What is the format?
-1. Interview style
+1. Interview style: Answering set questions
-2. Length?
+2. Length: 20-30 mins
 3. Stories including multiple interviews
 4. Regular schedule
 5. But some flexibility for breaking stories